shriys3/Detection-Engineering-Lab/README.md

 ### 2. Scheduled Task Creation — [T1053.005](https://attack.mitre.org/techniques/T1053/005/)
 **Tactic:** Persistence

 Attackers use the Windows Task Scheduler to establish persistence.
 This ensures their access to a system survives a reboot or re-executes later without further interaction. `schtasks.exe` is a legitimate system binary, meaning it is the actual Windows program that creates scheduled tasks.
 As detection cannot only flag this value, it must combine that with the `/Create` action and its invocation via `cmd.exe` rather than the Task Scheduler GUI.
-Being launched from the command line, especially chained inside another command, is a pattern much more associated with scripts and automation that attackers are more likely to deploy.
+Being launched from the command line, especially chained inside another command, is a pattern much more associated with scripts and automation.

 **Simulated with:** `Invoke-AtomicTest T1053.005 -TestNumbers 2`